 • Is your thermostat set correctly?
 Make sure it’s set to “heat,” “auto” and that your preferred temperature is higher than the room’s current temperature.
 If you use a programmable thermostat, make sure it has new batteries.

 • Is the circuit breaker tripped?
-Your furnace can’t run if it doesn’t have power.
+Your furnace can’t operate if it doesn’t have power.
 Reset the switch if it’s facing the outside of the electrical panel.

 • Is the air filter clean?
-A dusty air filter can create a lot of issues for your furnace.
-Replace yours if you can’t see light through it.
+A dirty air filter can create a lot of problems for your furnace.
+Get a new one if you can’t see light through it.

 Estimated Repair Cost